Xon77/Live4Life/README.md

 What makes the difference with other spatial stuff ?

 1. It is not only a spatialisation tool, but a whole sound creation system to play with sequences of parameters (rhythm, sound and space).
-2. Contrary to most tools with input/track-based spatialisation, it is a layer- and event-based spatialisation, where spatialised sound particles or choruses (copies of the same event with micro-delays or spectral or spatial variations) meet a multichannel effect system.
+2. Contrary to most tools with input/track-based spatialisation, it is a layer- and event-based spatialisation, where sequences of spatialised sound particles or choruses (copies of the same event with micro-delays or spectral or spatial variations) meet a multichannel effect system.
 3. It includes a library of different abstract and concrete spatialisation techniques and rendering algorithms, mixing channel- and object-based paradigms (to take advantage of the strengths of each approach) to be used on every sound event.
+4. It is first thought for spatial performance with more global, abstract, high-level (indirect) control strategies, by swinging among scenes of spatialised events and changing masses of parameters, particularly playback speeds.

 <p align="center">